Skip to main content

 - How do I submit a transfer request?

-There are four ways to submit a request: in person, through the mail, faxed, or online (see www.austinisd.org/transfer).
+There are three ways to submit a request: through the mail, faxed, or online (see www.austinisd.org/transfer).
 If you are submitting an out-of-district request, the online process can only be used if your student has previously (or currently) been enrolled in AISD.

 - Do I need to provide anything other than the request form?